wino6687/pip_conda_demo/README.md

 ### Dependencies will all need to be installable with the channels specified in the user's .condarc file

-- If a user attemps to install your package, and it has dependencies from other user's private channels, conda-forge, or pip, they will first have to add all those channels to their ```.condarc``` file
+- If a user attempts to install your package, and it has dependencies from other user's private channels, conda-forge, or pip, they will first have to add all those channels to their ```.condarc``` file
 - You have to be careful mixing dependency channels in your environment.
 Certain packages do not function properly if their dependencies are not all installed on the same channel.
   - If you have this issue, skip to the conda-forge section.

+If you are building a package with the purpose of being used within other packages, meaning it will be a dependency for other people's work, then it makes more sense to publish with conda-forge.
+However, if your package is more of a 'top level' program that may have many dependencies but is not intended to be a dependency for other programs, then publishing in conda will do just fine!
+You can always decide to release on conda-forge in the future as well.

 ### conda-forge